vyperlang/vyper/docs/viper-by-example.rst

 in batches of 30 and refund them one at a time.
 Unfortunately, if there's a large number of of participants, multiple calls to ``refund()`` may be necessary.

-One thing to note about the ``send()`` method is that it costs gas.
-Thus, refunding each participant will deduct gas from the total balance of the contract.
-This creates a big problem in that the last person to be refunded bears the burden of paying the gas cost for all refunds.
-There are many ways we can redesign this contract to be more fair to all participants in the case of a refund.
-One potential way we can go about this is that the beneficiary or the campaign owner set aside some initial funds during contract initialization to bear the burden of the cost.
-But this also has the drawback of the not knowing how much to set aside since the number of participants is unpredictable at the time of contract initialization.

-As an exercise, can we think of another way to design this contract to shares the refunding cost fairly among all participants? *Hint: Can we have the participants come collect their fund individually instead of having the contract batch refunding all participants?*

 .. index:: voting, ballot